Essentials to an Attractive Dispensary Loyalty Program

 If you’re already running a dispensary loyalty and texting program for your cannabis business, you’re on the right track to increasing customer loyalty and spending, but it’s just the first step.
 Driving new and existing customers to enroll and actually participate is what really counts.
 Thankfully, there are a number of steps you can take to help ensure the success of your customer loyalty program.
 The following are suggested ways to encourage enrollment and incentivize current and future customers to participate and become repeat customers:

 Don’t ask your customer base to fill out a lengthy form in order to enroll in your dispensary loyalty program.
 Stick to a few basic questions – name, gender, age, email, phone number.
 You can always send them a longer questionnaire about their purchasing preferences via email or text at a later date.
 Sweeten the deal by rewarding customers who enroll in the form of points or a discount on their next purchase for completing it.
 Aside from the data you get, it’ll make them feel more committed to the program.

 While enrollment in your program itself should be free, many mainstream retailers offer reward points or 10-15% off the next purchase as a bonus for registration.
 By offering a signup bonus you ensure that they will come back to your dispensary in order to use their reward.

 Have clear and transparent program guidelines.

 The most important factor in loyalty program participation is how easy it is to understand the guidelines.
 To ensure customer retention, you need to make it very clear to members how to earn and spend their points.
-The best way to do this is run a points per dollar loyalty program that rewards customers 1 point for every dollar spent.
-This allows loyal customers to easily keep track of how many points they will get at each purchase in real time.
-Have a section on your website that spells everything out and keep a sign or handout at your check-out counter with all of the details.
+The best way to do this is to run a points per dollar loyalty program that rewards customers 1 point for every dollar spent.
+This allows loyal customers to easily keep track of how many points they will get at each purchase in real-time.
+Have a section on your website that spells everything out and keep a sign or hand out at your check-out counter with all of the details.

 Create obtainable rewards.